Skip to main content

 Class 2: The Early History of AI & Automation

 Students will explore the history of automation before computers, including the Jacquard Loom and Henry Ford’s assembly line.
 The discussion will then transition to early AI theories, such as Alan Turing’s work and the creation of early automated systems.
 We’ll also examine how automation in factories led to the first wave of robotic manufacturing.
-The class concludes with a debate on whether automation has helped or hurt job markets.

 Class 3: AI in the 20th Century

 This class covers the development of early AI programs, including ELIZA (one of the first chatbots) and expert systems used in decision-making.
 Students will learn about AI’s role in space exploration, the military, and industry.
 We will also discuss the "AI Winter" periods when enthusiasm and funding for AI declined due to technological limitations.
-The class will end with group research presentations on early AI applications.

 Class 4: Machine Learning & Neural Networks